 - Implement Programs that Encourage Eco-friendly Transportation – Gas emissions are one of the main drivers for air pollution.
 According to the EPA, about 28 percent of greenhouse gas emissions are a result of transportation.
 As a result, more and more communities across the country, as well as large cities, are bringing bike-sharing programs to their area.
 These are usually low monthly fees, with locations for pick-up/drop-off convenient to popular areas.
 Additionally, popularized by the state of California, more states around the country are offering tax credits for the purchase of electric vehicles instead of gas-powered.

-To learn more about how your community can benefit from an air quality monitoring solution, please visit our Safer Community page, schedule a quick demo, or connect with an IntelliSite expert to get started today!
+To learn more about how your community can benefit from an air quality monitoring solution, please schedule a quick demo, or connect with an IntelliSite expert to get started today!